“Improving safety in the U.S. workplace since 1991”

-■”Is there a cost/benefit payback to a company that drug tests employees?”
+► "Is there a drug testing cost/benefit payback to a company that drug tests employees?"

-(Read our answers to these and other questions directly below!)
+(Read our answers to drug testing cost and the other questions directly below!)

 Sent: Saturday, March 27, 2004 9:11 AM